Mental Health & Wellbeing

 - Additional support for those who may have short term needs and those who may have been made vulnerable by life experiences such as bereavement.

-- Targeted support for pupils who need more differentiated support and resources or specific targeted interventions such as wellbeing groups or a personal support plan
+- Targeted support for pupils who need more differentiated support and resources or specific targeted interventions such as wellbeing, social skills and self–regulation groups or individual support sessions.

 We have a highly experienced and trained pastoral team who are able to offer a variety of different interventions and support for both you and your children.
-If you are concerned about your child or someone you know, please contact school and ask to speak to Mrs Vallance (SENDCO) or Ms Stonier (HLTA) who are the Mental Health and Emotional Wellbeing Leads and accredited Mental Health First Aiders in school.
+If you are concerned about your child or someone you know, please contact school and ask to speak to Mrs Vallance (Deputy Head / SENDCO) or Mrs Geary (Assistant Head / senior mental health lead) who are the Mental Health and Emotional Wellbeing Leads and accredited Mental Health First Aiders in school.

 - Dealing with anxiety